Mike Schmidt enters his sixth season as San Diego State’s offensive line coach and his ninth as a member of the Aztec staff.

 In 2011, helped mentor Tommie Draheim, who became the first Aztec offensive lineman to earn first-team all-MW recognition since 2003.
-Draheim inked a free agent contract with the Kansas City Chiefs in the spring of 2013 after spending time with the Packers and Patriots camps in 2012.
+Draheim inked a free agent contract with the Kansas City Chiefs in the spring of 2013 after spending time with the Green Bay Packers and New England Patriots camps in 2012.

 In 2009, volunteered as a student assistant with the team, while completing his undergraduate degree.

 Played offensive line for San Diego State from 2005-08 and was a captain in his senior campaign.